segoja/paperbot/README.md

 }
 ```

-For the free [My.CouchCluster](https://couchcluser.com) you have to create a User and a Database and insert the userdocument from above.
+For the free [My.CouchCluster](https://couchcluster.com) you have to create an User and a Database and insert the userdocument from above.
 Change `[\"test\"]` to include your users.
 Make sure to update your `config/environment.js` `remote_couch` and `rootURL` to match your production settings.
 Typical `rootURL` values are `/` and `/yourdb/_design/myapp/_rewrite/` If you run your own CouchDB you can use the Hoodie [CouchDB User Management App](https://gr2m.github.io/couchdb-user-management-app/) to create users.

 ### Secret route